Overweight Woman Exercising

 2. It helps with functional movement.
 Pilates helps with balance, mobility, and stability and helps you move better while doing everyday tasks.

-A study conducted in 2018 discovered people who did Pilates for an hour three times a week for two months improved scores on the functional movement screenings.
+A study conducted in 2018 discovered people who did Pilates for an hour three times a week for two months improved scores on functional movement screenings.
 Their scores were significantly better than those who did yoga or who refrained from exercise.

 3. There are muscle benefits.
 The Journal of Strength & Conditioning Research published a study concluding that those who did one hour of Pilates twice weekly over three months experienced increases in hamstring flexibility, abdominal endurance, and upper-body muscular endurance.